-The following table summarizes information about our equity compensation plans as of December 31, 2021.
+The following table summarizes information about our equity compensation plans as of December 31, 2022.
 All outstanding awards relate to our common stock.

-Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights A Ex P Out O W Weighted verage kercise rice of standing ptions, arrants and ights(1) (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)(2) Equity compensation plans approved by security holders: 2015 Share Incentive Plan 2,259,914 \$ 4.97 2018 Equity Incentive Plan 7,125,599 \$ 59.00 2,101,369 2018 Employee Stock Purchase Plan 453,042(3) 2021 Long-Term Performance Incentive Plan(4) 5,502,334 \$ 88.21 Equity compensation plans not approved by security holders Total 14,887,847 2,554,411
+Plan Category (a) Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Av Ex P Out: O( Weighted verage vercise rice of standing ptions, arrants and ights(1) (c) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)(2) Equity compensation plans approved by security holders: 2015 Share Incentive Plan 2,164,129 \$ 5.11 2018 Equity Incentive Plan 9,231,166 \$ 34.14 1,934,606 2018 Employee Stock Purchase Plan 425,179 (3) 2021 Long-Term Performance Incentive Plan (4) 5,427,334 \$ 88.21 Equity compensation plans not approved by security holders Total 16,882,629 2,359,785

-- (1) The weighted-average exercise price does not include shares to be issued in connection with the settlement of RSUs, because such awards do not have an exercise - (2) Our 2018 Plan includes provisions providing for an annual increase in the number of securities available for future issuance on the first day of each fiscal year, equal to the least of: (a) 4,300,000 shares; (b) 4% of the outstanding shares of common stock as of the last day of the immediately preceding fiscal year; and (c) such other amount as our board of directors may determine.
-Our 2018 Employee Stock Purchase Plan includes provisions providing for an annual increase in the number of securities available for future issuance on the first day of each fiscal year, equal to the least of: (a) 920,000 shares, (b) 1% of the outstanding shares of common stock on the first day of such fiscal year; and (c) such other amount as our board of directors, or a committee appointed by our board of directors, may determine. - on the first day of such fiscal year; and (c) such other amount as our board of directors, or a committee appointed by our board of directors, may determine.

-(3) A total of 460,000 shares of common stock were initially reserved for issuance under the ESPP.
+- The weighted-average exercise price does not include shares to be issued in connection with the settlement of RSUs, because such awards do not have an exercise (1) - Our 2018 Plan includes provisions providing for an annual increase in the number of securities available for future issuance on the first day of each fiscal year, equal to the least of: (a) 4,300,000 shares; (b) 4% of the outstanding shares of common stock as of the last day of the immediately preceding fiscal year; and (c) such other (2)amount as our board of directors may determine.
+Our 2018 Employee Stock Purchase Plan includes provisions providing for an annual increase in the number of securities available for future issuance on the first day of each fiscal year, equal to the least of: (a) 920,000 shares, (b) 1% of the outstanding shares of common stock on the first day of such fiscal year; and (c) such other amount as our board of directors, or a committee appointed by our board of directors, may determine. - A total of 460,000 shares of common stock were initially reserved for issuance under the ESPP.
 The initial offering period of the ESPP was authorized by the Company's board of directors and commenced on January 4, 2021.
 Each offering period is 12 months long, with two purchase periods.
-ESPP participants will purchase shares of common stock at a price per share equal to 85% of the lesser of (1) the fair market value per share of the common stock on the exercise date.
-The Company issued 6,958 shares under the ESPP during the year ended December 31, 2021. - (4) Performance-based options granted under the LTPIP Program.
-Refer to the CD&A for more information regarding our LTPIP program.
-The 2021 LTPIP reserved 5,502,334 shares of common stock for the issuance of NSOs.
-For the year ended December 31, 2021, 5,502,334 performance-based stock options were granted under the 2021 LTPIP.
-There were no shares available for grant under the 2021 LTPIP as of December 31, 2021.
+ESPP participants will purchase shares of common stock at a price per share equal to 85% of the lesser of (1) the fair market value per share of the common stock on the enrollment date or (2) the fair market value of the common stock on the exercise date.
+The Company issued 27,863 shares under the ESPP during the year ended December 31, 2022.
+Performance-based options granted under the LTPIP Program.
+There were no shares available for grant under the 2021 LTPIP as of December 31, 2022.